 With these products we intend to add a new application for spent coffee grounds, contributing positively to the circular economy and adding new products to coffee connoisseurs.

-Developing and producing pieces of decoration and jewellery / bijouterie from spent coffee grounds, merging, in an aesthetic relation the technology, the culture and the aroma of coffee.
+Developing and producing Fashion and Decoration accessories from spent coffee grounds, merging, in an aesthetic relation the technology, the culture and the aroma of coffee.

 Contributing positively to the circular economy by adding new applications for spent coffee grounds and new products for coffee connoisseurs.